 3. 42nd Amendment Of The Constitution

-Imposed by Indira Gandhi during time of Emergency, it attempted to reduce the power of the Supreme Court and High Courts to pronounce upon the constitutional validity of laws.
+Imposed by Indira Gandhi during the time of Emergency, it attempted to reduce the power of the Supreme Court and High Courts to pronounce upon the constitutional validity of laws.

 It even changed the description of India in Preamble from “sovereign democratic republic” to a “sovereign, socialist secular democratic republic”.